Enrique-Ruiz/Getting_Cleaning_Data/README.md

 	* 'tidyDF' then each field is summarized by getting the mean of each field (excluding the grouping fields)

-	* Finally 'tidyDF' is written to a text file using write.table()
+	* Finally 'tidyDF' is written to a "tidy_dataset.txt" using write.table()